bfanger/svelte-cannon/Readme.md

 This allows you to prevent resending values to the renderer that haven't changed.

-From an usage perspective it acts as a `writable(new Vec3(0, 4, 0))` but also allows shorthand notations:
+From a usage perspective it acts as a `writable(new Vec3(0, 4, 0))` but also allows shorthand notations:

 - `position.set(1, 2, 3)`
 - `position.set(new CANNON.Vec3(1, 2, 3))`